The Island of Dr Brain

 There's no bypassing this scene.
 You will have to do this every time you start up the game, even if you just restore an old game.
 Even though you'll always do this at novice level, you get a Gold Plaque.

 You receive a Plaque for every puzzle you solve.
 Bronze for Novice, gold for expert level.
 A bronze plaque gets you 1 point, a gold one 3.
 You also earn points if you have hints left, the more you have, the more points you get.
 You can also get Extra Credit if you solve a puzzle several times.
 The total amount of possible points is 1000.
+To reach this score, every puzzle must be completed 4 times in each difficulty level.
+For the word search, that means you have to solve 4 puzzles per difficulty level per language: 36 word searches in total.
+There is a small bonus involved if you complete it with 1000 points.

 After landing on the island, you end in front of a wall.
 Click on the pieces in front of it to play the Shape Manipulation Puzzle.